Being Jewish, dietary law, and using Armour

-The following is written by thyroid patient and advocate Christina, who wanted to help those who are concerned about Armour being pork.
+The following is written by thyroid patient and advocate Christina, who wanted to help those who are concerned about NDT being pork.

-In April 2006, I started calling the wide variety of Jewish synagogues and Chabads here in Berkeley, California to ask about keeping Kosher and needing to take Armour natural desiccated thyroid.
+One year, I started calling the wide variety of Jewish synagogues and Chabads here in Berkeley, California to ask about keeping Kosher and needing to take natural desiccated thyroid (NDT).

 In the Reformed denomination, there is no problem with eating pork as they aren’t required to keep Kosher (observe ancient dietary laws).
-The Conservative denominations said there wouldn’t likely be a problem - “particularly if Armour is needed to “save a life/mind.”
+The Conservative denominations said there wouldn’t likely be a problem – “particularly if Natural Desiccated Thyroid (NDT) is needed to “save a life/mind.”

 Then the good rabbi blessed all of our efforts to help people.

-This discussion doesn’t cover people who are vegetarian although I think that if Kosher Dietary Law can be accommodated, that vegetarians might have some basis to reconsider taking Armour.
+This discussion doesn’t cover people who are vegetarian although I think that if Kosher Dietary Law can be accommodated, that vegetarians might have some basis to reconsider taking Natural Desiccated Thyroid.

 Also, this doesn’t address allergy to pork.
 IMHO, allergies are related to chronic hypoadrenal issues as well as leaky gut which has a number of proposed etiological factors.
-My guess is if your adrenals are well supported, a trial of Armour is worth a try, regardless.
+My guess is if your adrenals are well supported, a trial of Natural Desiccated Thyroid is worth a try, regardless.

-So now we have a good answer from the Orthodox rabbi that swallowing Armour circumvents Dietary Law (he used words like Haruchuch [or halachah] and Kashrut if that helps anyone…)
+So now we have a good answer from the Orthodox rabbi that swallowing NDT circumvents Dietary Law (he used words like Haruchuch [or halachah] and Kashrut if that helps anyone…)

 Hope this helps.
 Shalom!!